rjkviegas/course/sequence/apprenticeship/day_one.md

 ## Succeeding at Makers

-Read [Succeeding at Makers, and beyond](https://github.com/makersacademy/course/blob/master/goals/README.md) for an outline of what success means here, and how to engage with that (including schedules).
+Read [Succeeding at Makers, and beyond](https://github.com/makersacademy/course/blob/master/goals/README.md) for an outline of what success means here, and how to engage with that.

 ## Health and safety